9inpachi/progress/gsoc2020/README.md

 - [x] Upgrade three.js to r120 and fix bugs introduced
 - [x] Fix bugs with phoenix menu
 - [x] Create a `VRManager` for managing VR operations and session
-- [x] For VR - use a separate minimal animate loop and set it to the main renderer
+- [x] For VR - use a separate minimal animate loop and set it to the main renderer and clean it when exiting from VR
 - [x] Support for initializing VR dedicatedly that is usable application wide

 ## Day 90 - 27 Aug 2020 - Thu